projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 ### Using Parentheses

 Parentheses can be used to specify a specific order in which operations are executed.
-Expressions inside parentheses are always evaluated, and the result of the evaluation is then uses to evaluate any outside expression.
+Expressions inside parentheses are always evaluated, and the result of the evaluation is then used to evaluate any outside expression.

 Inside parentheses, using expression lists is also valid.
 The result is, as described above, the value of the last expression in the list.
 For example, the following expression will use `5` as the return value: